YaolingYang/HTRX/README.md

 # Haplotype Trend Regression with eXtra flexibility (HTRX)

-This is the location for the HTRX tool that was used in Barrie et al. 2022 (in prep).
+This is the location for the HTRX tool that was used in Barrie et al. 2022 (submitted).

 * Authors:
 Yaoling Yang (yaoling.yang@bristol.ac.uk)